michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.1 =
+* Changed: the footer text links to have title attributes with script descriptions.
-* Added: the framework's version number to appear in the footer link.
+* Removed: the script version number in the footer text link and moved it to be displayed in the title attribute.
 * Added: the *getCurrentAdminURL()* method.

 = 2.1.0 - 10/05/2013 =